magento/devdocs/src/guides/v2.3/frontend-dev-guide/templates/template-email-migration.md

 ## Changes to the custom email template workflow

-In Magento 2.3.4, custom email templates are only allowed to use scalar values for variable data.
+As of Magento 2.3.4, custom email templates are only allowed to use scalar values for variable data.
 Direct calls to methods are no longer allowed.
 To be more specific, methods can no longer be called from variables from either the `var` directive or when used as parameters.
 For example `{{var order.getEmailCustomerNote()}}` or `{{something myVar=$obj.method()}}` will fail to resolve.